gnss-sdr/geniuss-place/_posts/2016-07-08-gnss-signals.md

 the Russian Federation Defense Ministry, and no more details have been disclosed.

 ![Spectra GLONASS Signals L1](http://www.navipedia.net/images/2/2e/GLONASS_Sig_Plan_Fig_2.png) _GLONASS signals spectra in L1.
 Source: [Navipedia](http://www.navipedia.net/index.php/GLONASS_Signal_Plan){:target="_blank"}_.
 {: style="text-align: center;"}

-[^GLONASS08]: Global Navigation Satellite System GLONASS.
-[Interface Control Document.
-Navigational radiosignal in bands L1, L2](http://support.use-snip.com/wp-content/uploads/2016/03/ICD_GLONASS_5.1_2008_en.pdf){:target="_blank"}.
-Edition 5.1, Moscow, Russia, 2008.

-### GLONASS L2

-Beginning with the second generation of satellites, called GLONASS–M and first launched in 2001, a second civil signal is available using the same SP code than the one in the L1 band.

 The use of FDMA techniques, in which the same code is used to broadcast navigation signals on different frequencies, and the placement of civil